 Mastercard is the most commonly accepted card, followed by Visa and then American Express.

 Exchanging Currency in Bali

+You’ll be able to exchange major currencies at the airport and in banks throughout Bali, however, pay attention to the exchange rate advertised.
 Using the ATMs is usually the best way to get the current international exchange rate, assuming that your bank doesn’t charge hefty fees for international transactions.

-Avoid individuals in Bali who offer to exchange currencies.
+Avoid random individuals in Bali who offer to exchange currencies.
 The same goes for unofficial kiosks and shops advertising that they will exchange money for you.